digital-futures-academy/airport-challenge/README.md

 As an air traffic controller
 To ensure safety
-I want to prevent takeoff when weather is stormy
+I want to prevent takeOff when weather is stormy

 Objects  | Properties                  |  Methods(messages)     | Outputs
 ---------|-----------------------------|------------------------|----------